 The Temple of Sinawava is the last bus stop on Zion Canyon drive, but it should be on the top of your list of places to elope!
 The ceremony site is on the shore of the Virgin river, on a flat sandy beach shaded by the towering canyon walls, and it is absolutely stunning.
 In the spring and summer, the green trees on the valley floor contrast with the dark red rocks surrounding you and in late October, you can expect gorgeous fall colors.
 As soon as you step off the bus, you’ll know just how special this place is.
 The Narrows river walk is an unforgettable way to adventure together after your intimate wedding ceremony as you walk up the river, deep into the canyon’s heart with water rushing around your ankles and your best friend beside you.

-Menu Falls is a quiet, relatively unknown spot near the Big Bend bus stop.
-A short trail leads to a petite deck just big enough for the two of you to exchange private vows in front of a delicate waterfall.
-The cool shade makes this a tranquil option for couples wanting to elope in Zion National Park.
-It feels similar to the weeping rock trail.
+Menu Falls is a quiet, unknown spot in the upper Zion canyon.
+It doesn’t have it’s own bus stop and it isn’t on the national park maps, so you have to know where it is to get to it!
+A short trail leads to a petite, two tiered deck just big enough for the two of you to exchange private vows in front of a delicate waterfall.
+The water is minimal in the summer, but the cool shade makes this a tranquil option for couples wanting to elope in Zion National Park.
+It feels very magical and spiritual as the water from the falls runs under the deck.
 Spring has the best water flow for the ten foot drop and May is an excellent month to visit Zion.

 The Zion Lodge Lawn is perhaps the most well known locations for weddings inside Zion national park.
 The flat, open area is great for those who are planning to invite several guests, as you can have up to 75 at this location.
 Since the lodge is right there and Red Rocks grill just a stone’s throw away, the location of this site makes it easy to include a reception, or stay in the cabins and suites inside the park and spend a few days adventuring in this hiker’s paradise.
 Or keep it just the two of you with an intimate sunrise ceremony under the huge cottonwood and spend the day creating your own adventure on the many trails.
 It’s YOUR day, and you can make it reflect your passion for the outdoors – you can’t NOT have a giant smile on your face when traveling through a new place together!
 I can help you through the steps of obtaining the right permits, choosing locations based on your ideas and desires, and capturing your day with true to life colors and the little moments that are actually the big moments 🙂